MarcosBianchii/Neural-Network/README.md

 ```

 ## Configuration
-The neural network can be configured in `nn.h` by changing the following variables:
+The neural network can be configured in `nn.h` by changing the following variables.

+* Architecture of the model:
 ```C
 // Neural network architecture. size_t ARCH[] = { 4, 5, 5, 3 };